The Network Pane

 What is displayed?

 The Network Info box in the top-right of the Network pane displays the total amount of data uploaded and downloaded by both of the network interfaces on the mobile device (WiFi and Mobile Data/Cellular) during an entire session.
 These totals are shown kilobytes (KB) or megabytes (MB) because we are dealing with quantities of data rather than speed of data.
-There is also a button export this data in .csv format.

 Below this is the Session Markers - Network box, which shows network usage between the points of any markers that have been set.
 (See Using Markers for more).